TAGS: international students, ethics, principles, advisory opinion

 Principle 2 states: Act without bias when advising, servicing, interviewing, or making employment decisions;

-Principle 3 states: Ensure equitable access in the provision of services and opportunities without discriminating on the basis of race, gender, gender identity, ethnicity, sexual orientation, religion, national origin, disability, age, or economic status;
+Principle 3 states: Ensure equitable access in the provision of services and opportunities without discriminating on the basis of race, gender, gender identity, ethnicity, sexual orientation, religion, national origin, disability, age, economic status, or veteran status;

 Principle 4 states: Comply with laws associated with local, state, and federal entities, including but not limited to EEO compliance, immigration, and affirmative action.
 As such, career centers should be prepared not only to offer equal access to office services to both domestic and international students, but to ensure that employers offering opportunities for their students are following applicable laws with regard to the information they are requiring from students as part of the recruiting process.